-On behalf of our client, TCG BDC, Inc. (the "Company"), set forth below is the Company's response to the comments of the Staff of the Division of Investment Management (the "Staff") of the U.S. Securities and Exchange Commission (the "Commission") delivered to me by you telephonically on September 2, 2021 with respect to the Company's Preliminary Proxy Statement referenced above.
+On behalf of our client, Carlyle Secured Lending, Inc. (the "Company"), set forth below is the Company's response to the comments of the Staff of the Division of Investment Management (the "Staff") of the U.S. Securities and Exchange Commission (the "Commission") delivered to me by you telephonically on April 22, 2022 with respect to the Company's Preliminary Proxy Statement referenced above.

 For the Staff's convenience, the text of the Staff's comments is set forth below, followed by the Company's responses.
-We note for the information of the Staff that the Company intends to file via EDGAR the Company's definitive proxy statement (the "Definitive Proxy Statement") on or about the close of business on September 13, 2021.
+We note for the information of the Staff that the Company intends to file via EDGAR the Company's definitive proxy statement (the "Definitive Proxy Statement") on or about the close of business on April 29, 2022.

-1. The Staff notes that while the Preliminary Proxy Statement is clearly labeled "preliminary" the proxy cared included with the Preliminary Proxy Statement is not so labeled.
-In accordance with Rule 14a-6(e) please include the word "preliminary" on your future submissions of a preliminary proxy card.
+1. The Staff notes that while the cover letter included with the Preliminary Proxy Statement is clearly labeled "preliminary" as is the proxy card included with the Preliminary Proxy Statement, the first page of the Proxy Statement is not so labeled.
+In accordance with Rule 14a-6(e) please include the word "preliminary" on the first page of any preliminary proxy statement you submit in the future.